-This collection invites viewers into spaces of reverence and reflection.
-The Libyan Souq-al-Turk pulses with market life, while The Sultan’s Palace in Kuala Lumpur stands as a beacon of regal architecture.
-Chen Yifei’s Woman with Pipa captures musical grace and Taiwanese tradition, and Jim Francis’s Tibetan Buddha Goddess bridges Eastern spirituality with Western technique.
-These pieces speak to the quiet power of cultural continuity and spiritual presence.
+This collection showcases a selection of paintings I’ve acquired during my travels, including one gifted to me by Mum and Dad—a gesture I treasure deeply.
+Souq-al-Turk, from Libya, pulses with market life and vibrant energy, while The Sultan’s Palace in Kuala Lumpur stands as a beacon of regal architecture and historical pride.
+Chen Yifei’s Woman with Pipa captures musical grace and Taiwanese tradition in quiet, contemplative tones.
+Jim Francis’s Tibetan Buddha Goddess bridges Eastern spirituality with Western technique, offering a layered meditation on form and faith.
+Together, these works speak to the quiet power of cultural continuity and spiritual presence—reminders that across borders and styles, art remains a vessel for memory, meaning, and connection

 Acquired in Libya during an audit at Eni Gas, this evocative oil painting offers a glimpse into the timeless rhythm of North African urban life.
+My reason for working in Libya was more than professional—it was personal.
+I was following in the footsteps of Mum and Dad, who lived and worked there during the pre-Gaddafi era, when King Idris ruled with serenity and respect.
 The scene unfolds in the heart of Tripoli’s old city, where whitewashed buildings reflect the Mediterranean sun and narrow alleys hum with quiet commerce.
 At the center stands a Berber man, his robes catching the light, his posture dignified yet solitary.
 He is both participant and observer—an emblem of tradition amid the shifting tides of modernity.
-The souq itself is rendered with loose, expressive brushwork: arched doorways, faded signage, and the suggestion of movement just beyond the frame.
+The souq is rendered with loose, expressive brushwork: arched doorways, faded signage, and the suggestion of movement just beyond the frame.
+It’s a portrait not just of place, but of memory—personal, cultural, and quietly enduring.

 Painted for mum and dad during their visit to Malaysia, this artwork of the Sultan’s Palace in Kuala Lumpur is more than a depiction—it’s a gift of memory, passed from one generation to another.
 The palace, formally known as Istana Negara, serves as the official residence of Malaysia’s Yang di-Pertuan Agong (King) and stands as a symbol of national unity and sovereignty